state-alchemists/zrb/docs/tutorials/preparing-your-machine-for-development.md

 # Next

 Now you are ready.
-Next, you can check our [low code tutorial](./development-to-deployment-low-code.md) or learn [zrb basic concepts](../concepts/README.md).
+Next, you can check our [low-code tutorial](./development-to-deployment-low-code.md) or learn [basic concepts](../concepts/README.md).

 🔖 [Table of Contents](../README.md) / [Tutorials](README.md)